-Beginning at an iron pin found on the Southeasterly side of Clairmont Road two hundred (200.00) feet Southwesterly, as measured along the right-of-way of Clairmont Road, from the intersection of Clairmont Road with the right-of-way of Meson Mill Road; rung thence Southeasterly, along a line that forms an interior angle of 99 degrees 30 minutes with the Southeasterly side of Clairmont Road, one hundred fifty-three (153.00) feet to an iron pin found; run thence Southwesterly, at an interior angle of 87 degrees 40 minutes with the preceding course, eighty-five feet (85.00) to an iron pin found; run thence Northwesterly, at an interior angle of 92 degrees 50 minutes with the preceding course, one hundred sixty four and three tenths (164.30) feet to an iron pin found on the Southeasterly side of Clairmont Road; run thence Northeasterly, along an interior angle of 79 degrees 31 minutes with the preceding course, eighty-eight (88.00) feet to an iron pin found, and being the Point of Beginning.
-Said tract of land being known as Lot 19A, of the S. T. Sutton Property, as shown per Plat thereof recorded in Plat Book 12, Page 142, in the Dekalb County, Georgia Records, which Plat is incorporated herein and made a part hereto by present system of numbering in DeKalb County, Georgia.
+Beginning at an iron pin found on the Southeasterly side of Clairmont Road two hundred (200.00) feet Southwesterly, as measured along the right-of-way of Clairmont Road, from the intersection of Clairmont Road with the right-of-way of Meson Mill Road; rung thence Southeasterly, along a line that forms an interior angle of 99 degrees 30 minutes with the Southeasterly side of Clairmont Road, one hundred fiftythree (153.00) feet to an iron pin found; run thence Southwesterly, at an interior angle of 87 degrees 40 minutes with the preceding course, eighty-five feet (85.00) to an iron pin found; run thence Northwesterly, at an interior angle of 92 degrees 50 minutes with the preceding course, one hundred sixty four and three tenths (164.30) feet to an iron pin found on the Southeasterly side of Clairmont Road; run thence Northeasterly, along an interior angle of 79 degrees 31 minutes with the preceding course, eightyeight (88.00) feet to an iron pin found, and being the Point of Beginning.
+Said tract of land being known as Lot 19A, of the S. T. Sutton Property, as shown per Plat thereof recorded in Plat Book 12, Page 142, in the Dekalb County, Georgia Records, which Plat is incorporated herein and made a part hereto by reference; and being improved property being known as No. 1805 Clairmont Road, according to the present system of numbering in DeKalb County, Georgia.